MarcelGarus/server/blog/draft-kakuro.md

 ```

 Nice!
 These hardly thirty lines of code suffice for solving small Kakuros.
-The four-cell Kakuro I introduced to you above got solved nearly instantly.
+The four-cell Kakuro I introduced to you above got solved quickly.
 Sadly, for bigger Kakuros, the runtime increases exponentially with the number of cells – each additional cell means that nine times more combinations have to be constructed and validated.

-For instance, even after half an hour of running on my computer, the solver hasn't solved this Kakuro from the [Kakuro Wikipedia page,](https://en.wikipedia.org/wiki/Kakuro) which is titled "An easy Kakuro puzzle":
+For instance, even after running on my computer for an hour, the solver hasn't solved this Kakuro from the [Kakuro Wikipedia page](https://en.wikipedia.org/wiki/Kakuro), which is titled "An easy Kakuro puzzle":

 <div class="kakuro card">
 <img src="files/kakuro-from-wikipedia.svg">